Galactic wormholes: Geometry, stability, and echoes: Geometry of wormholes at the center of galaxies

 Since the total configuration involving a wormhole and the galactic matter is spherically symmetric and stationary, for this system, we may consider the following static and spherically symmetric metric ansatz,

 for describing the geometry of a galactic wormhole.
 The system has four unknown functions, the mass profile $m(r)$, the $g_{tt}$ component $f(r)$, the energy density $\rho^{\rm (g)}$ and the transverse pressure $p_{\perp}^{\rm (g)}$.
-While there are three independent equations relating them --- these are the $G^{t}_{t}$ and $G^{r}_{r}$ components of Einstein's equations, and the conservation equation $\nabla_{\mu}T^{\mu\,\textrm{(g)}}_{\nu}=0$.
-Note that, by construction, the energy-momentum tensor supporting the wormhole is conserved, i.e., $\nabla_{\mu}T^{\mu\,\textrm{(w)}}_{\nu}=0$.
+While there are three independent equations relating them --- these are the $G^{t}_{t}$ and $G^{r}_{r}$ components of Einstein's equations, and the conservation equation $\nabla_{\mu}T^{\mu}_{\nu}=0$.
+Here $T^{\mu}_{\nu}=T^{\mu\,\textrm{(w)}}_{\nu}+T^{\mu\,\textrm{(g)}}_{\nu}$ and the covariant derivative is with respect to the full metric \ref{sph-metric}\footnote{In this way we are actually assuming that the two fluids actually do not interact with each other unless gravitationally \cite{Sepulveda:2023pvx,Ciarcelluti:2010ji,Sandin:2008db}.}.
 Thus the system of equations does not close, and hence some additional input is necessary.
 In the case of black holes, fixing the mass function provides the necessary condition to close the system of equations, which we also follow in the present context involving wormholes.

 The choice of the mass function is constrained from several directions.
 First of all, we need to choose the mass profile $m(r)$ such that at a large distance from the wormhole throat, it should reproduce the Hernquist-type density profile.
 While at a small distance, comparable to the wormhole throat, the mass function should resemble that of the wormhole.
 Having specified the mass profile, one can solve the $G^{r}_{r}$ component of Einstein's equation, as in \ref{Ein_Eq}, to determine the other metric component $g_{tt}$.
 Finally, the conservation law for the galactic energy-momentum tensor provides the transverse pressure, and the $G^{t}_{t}$ component of Einstein's equations provides the energy density of the dark matter halo.
 Note that a traversable wormhole requires violation of the null and the weak energy conditions near the throat \cite{visser1995lorentzian} since the wormhole throat acts as a geodesic-defocusing lens.
 This is achieved by the energy-momentum tensor $T^{\mu\,\textrm{(w)}}_{\nu}$ in \ref{Ein_Eq}, which violates these energy conditions.
 The above summarizes the basic strategy to solve for the geometry of the galactic wormhole, which we will adopt in the subsequent sections in determining the environmental effect of a galaxy on Damour-Solodukhin and braneworld wormholes.